NEONScience/neon-data-api/docs/content/endpoints/sites.md

 ### GET `/sites`

 #### **Description**
-Get information about all sites.
+Get information about all field sites.

 #### **Parameters**